meliache/geohashing.el/README.md

 will return the distance between two coordinates.

-    (get-osm-link geohash-coordinates)
+    (get-osm-url geohash-coordinates)

-will format a string to get a link to an OSM map for these coordinates.
+will format a string to get a url to an OSM map for these coordinates.